webbhuset/pipeline/docs/getting-started.rst

 Building Pipeline Functions
 ---------------------------

 The easiest way to construct Pipeline functions is to use the Constructor class.
-It has static functions for every Pipeline function, allowing you to construct all functions in a concise manner with a single use statement.
+It has a static functions for constructing :doc:`every Pipeline function <functions>`, allowing you to construct all functions in a concise manner with a single use statement.

 .. code-block:: php